devArty24/recetasLaravel_v7.28/README.md

 \project_root_folder> php artisan key:generate
 ```

-Create a database already created edit the file `.env` the following variables:
+Create a database, when you have done it edit the .env file the following variables:
 ```
 DB_CONNECTION=mysql
 DB_HOST=localhost